 An executive dashboard is like a thermometer for your business.
 You don't need to go to the doctor every day, but you can take your temperature in a few seconds.
 Like a thermometer, an executive dashboard gives you a quick, reliable indicator that your business is doing fine - and can alert you in an emergency if you need to see a specialist.

 This workbook consists of three important business dashboards.
 The first dashboard gives you at-a-glance understanding of profitability, with views presented by geography, product category, and customer segment.
 The second dashboard focuses on products and the third on customers—each visualization offering you much deeper layers of information, allowing you to identify specific problems and opportunities in minutes.

 Using the filter panels on each dashboard enables you to further navigate the data with your own criteria, giving you greater control and flexibility.
 In short, you get to dive into the information that is important to you.

 Sometimes you need to track information throughout the course of daily operations.
 Understanding the status of your production, machine utilizations, web traffic, or other critical systems can help you anticipate and avoid problems before they become topics in a monthly report.
-In Tableau you can combine multiple data sources to keep track of sensor data, operator inputs, and real-time systems all in one dashboard.
+Tableau's dashboard software allows you to combine multiple data sources to keep track of sensor data, operator inputs, and real-time systems all in one dashboard.

 This dashboard lets you choose a facility by clicking on the map.
 Then you can see detailed defect information for that facility in the top right view.
 In the lower right view you can see production (bars) and defects (circles) at that facility over time.
 Notice how high defect counts generally lead to lower production levels in the days immediately following the defect.